-Your loved one is starting to have symptoms of dementia, or maybe just received a diagnosis.
+Your loved one is starting to have symptoms of dementia or maybe just received a diagnosis.
 What do you do now?
 Caregivers are often tasked with getting the legal and financial jumble of paperwork in order for their loved one.

 It is painful but important to be reminded that dementia is a terminal illness.
-And because this is a degenerative disease, time is of the essence when preparing some of your loved one's affairs.
+And because this is a degenerative disease, time is of the essence when preparing for some of your loved one's affairs.

-Note: I am not a legal expert and laws vary by state.
+Note: I am not a legal expert, and laws vary by state.
 Make sure to consult a licensed attorney in your area.

 Navigating the paperwork for dementia